intersystems/multi-model-exercise/README.md

 ## Create A Node.js App to send JSON files to your database

-1. If you do not have Node.js installed locally, download and install it [here](https://nodejs.org/en/download/).
-If you are using the InterSystems IRIS sandbox, you can skip this step.
-	* **Note**: once Node.js is installed, you may need to restart your terminal in order for it to recognize `node` commands.
-2. Run `cd ../nodeApp`
+2. Return to your InterSystems IRIS sandbox IDE and run `cd ~/multi-model-exercise/nodeApp`
-3. Create a new file called `record.json` containing the following JSON oject:
+3. Create a new file called `record.json` containing the following JSON object:

 	```javascript
 	{